Azure/logicapps/articles/logic-apps-public-preview-known-issues.md

 ## Available regions

-Logic Apps public preview is available in the all Azure regions.
+Logic Apps Public Preview is available in all Azure regions.

 ## Issues